ks-no/fiks-io-klient-java/README.md

   - Java 1.8 or higher

 ##### Maven
-Add dependency no.ks.fiks.svarut:svarut-rest-klient in your POM.
+Add dependency no.ks.fiks:fiks-io-klient-java in your POM.

     <dependencies>
        <dependency>